-environment and collaborate well with other students.
+If the student's authority figure is low, they are likely to function well in a distributed learning environment and collaborate well with other students.
 If the figure is high, they require an authority figure to provide the structure and set the rules.
 The instructor will need to provide an intervention that will the student's reduction of the need for authority imposed from the outside.

-These three scores are quite useful as indicators for the distributed learning instructor of students who will do well in the environment, and those who will need interventions to begin their movement toward self-directed learning.
-Interestingly, it is always a temptation to want to help the needy student and provide the structure and authority that they often demand in an instructor.
-However, these demands are usually another indication that the student is unable to be self-directed and independent in their learning.
+These three scores are useful as indicators for the distributed learning instructor of students who will do well in the environment, and those who need interventions to begin movement toward self-directed learning.
+It is always a temptation to want to help the needy student and provide the structure and authority that they often demand in an instructor.
+These demands are usually another indication that the student is unable to be self-directed and independent in their learning.